Skip to content

 @pnkfelix pnkfelix changed the title trait resolution regression april 2018 trait resolution regression Apr 16, 2019

-@jonas-schievink jonas-schievink added A-traits Area: Trait system C-bug Category: This is a bug. regression-from-stable-to-stable Performance or correctness regression from one stable version to another.
+@jonas-schievink jonas-schievink added A-trait-system Area: Trait system C-bug Category: This is a bug. regression-from-stable-to-stable Performance or correctness regression from one stable version to another.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue. labels Apr 16, 2019

 @pnkfelix